coveooss/credentials-sync/README.md

 For every version, a docker image is published here: https://hub.docker.com/r/coveo/credentials-sync The only parameter needed for the credentials sync is the configuration file (You can set its location with `SYNC_CONFIG` env variable)
-This allows you to run this as a cron job in AWS Fargate or Kubernetes for example
+This allows you to run this as a cron job in AWS Fargate or Kubernetes, for example

+## Roadmap
+- Incremental runs (keep a state file and only update credentials that have been modified at the source level.
+This would have to be optional because full runs will still be need to sync back credentials that have been modified at the target level)
+- Credentials deletion (from a list of IDs)
+- LastPass target
+- Terraform state file source
+- SSM Parameter store source (not in the regular JSON format)

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.